last amended: September 28, 2020

-With this privacy statement, we inform you how personal data is collected, processed and used when you apply, register for and attend the Project A Knowledge Conference 2020 and how we use the data in connection with the event and afterwards.
+With this privacy statement we inform you how personal data is collected, processed and used when you register for and attend the Project A Knowledge Conference 2020 and how we use the data after the event.

 If you have any questions or suggestions regarding data protection, please do not hesitate to contact us.
 You are welcome to address your data protection concerns by e-mail to our data protection team at firstname.lastname@example.org.
 You can find our complete contact details at https://www.project-a.com/imprint.